Generative-Labs/Documentation/docs/web3MQ-Component/coreComponent/ChannelList.md

 # Channel List

-The `ChannelList` component queries an array of channel objects from the Stream Chat API
+The `ChannelList` component queries an array of channel objects from the Chat API

 ## Basic Usage